 A series of putative pollen-carrying morphologies are found in weevils engaged in BSPM.
-Most of these lineages have species with erect setae on their body surface (Haran et al. 2020, 2022a; Dao et al. unpublished)a feature thought to enhance enhance pollen transport (Syed et al. 1981).
-The setae can cover the entire body surface (in Ochyromerini or in some Ebenacobius and Celetes; Valente 2005; Ratnayake et al. 2006; Haran et al. 2022b; Figure 4C, F), or form combs on the edge of the elytra (in some Elaeidobius; Figure 4D), or on the tibiae (in some Derelomus); setae may also be found on the ventral region (in some Elaeidobius and Anchylorhynchus).
+Most of these lineages have species with erect setae on their body surface (Haran et al. 2020, 2022a; Dao et al. 2023).
+Hair or scale cover on the integument are widespread in weevils, so these may represent instances of exaptation.
+However, their peculiar size or arrangement in some lineages acting as brood-site pollinators led to suggestions that they may improve pollen transport (Syed et al. 1982).
+The erect setae can cover the entire body surface (in Ochyromerini or in some Ebenacobius and Celetes; Valente 2005; Ratnayake et al. 2006; Haran et al. 2022b; Figure 4C, F), or form combs on the edge of the elytra (in some Elaeidobius; Figure 4D), or on the tibiae (in some Derelomus); setae may also be found on the ventral region (in some Elaeidobius and Anchylorhynchus).
 In Anchylorhynchus, a genus that breeds on female flowers and thus may benefit directly from pollination, these ventral setae may be highly branched in some species, reminiscent of setae found in bee corbiculae (de Medeiros et al. 2019; de Medeiros & Vanin 2020).
 Interestingly, in some weevil species, the presence of setae is a dimorphic feature, with only males exhibiting long setae, suggesting that they may play a differential role in pollen transport (Haran et al. 2020; Hsiao & Oberprieler 2022).
 That said, even weevil species without specific setae (e.g., Derelomus chamaeropsis, Andranthobius spp., Baridinae and Belidae) are known to be effective pollinators (Anstett 1999; Nunes et al. 2018: Salzman et al. 2020; Carreño-Barrera et al. 2021), suggesting that integuments alone can efficiently transport pollen.
-Several unrelated lineages of weevils engaged in BSPM also exhibit prosternal processes or tubercules (in Andranthobius, Diplothemiobius, Ebenacobius, Elaeidobius, Miltotranes, Porthetes, Prosoestus, Tranes; Bondar 1941; Valente & da Silva 2014; Haran et al. 2020, 2022; Hsiao & Oberprieler 2022; Haran pers. obs.) consisting of cuticular apophyses located near the procoxae of males.
+Several unrelated lineages of weevils engaged in BSPM also exhibit prosternal processes or tubercles (in Andranthobius, Diplothemiobius, Ebenacobius, Elaeidobius, Miltotranes, Porthetes, Prosoestus, Tranes; Bondar 1941; Valente & da Silva 2014; Haran et al. 2020, 2022a; Hsiao & Oberprieler 2022; Haran pers. obs.) consisting of cuticular apophyses located near the procoxae of males.
 In some Baridinae not involved in BSPM, such structures grow allometrically and have been shown to be used in interspecific fights to dislodge competing males (Eberhard & Garcia 2000; Eberhard et al. 2000; Davis & Engel 2010).
-Since fights between males have been described in Derelomini (Franz 2003, 2006), it can be postulated that these prosternal processes or tubercules probably have a similar function for the aforementioned genera.
-Finally, in some weevil lineages, structural complexity and dense cover of setae in these structures have been hypothesized to possibly enhance pollen transport (see Hsiao & Oberprieler 2022).
+Since fights between males have been described in Derelomini (Franz 2003, 2006), it can be postulated that these prosternal processes or tubercles probably have a similar function for the aforementioned genera.
+Finally, in some weevil lineages, structural complexity and dense cover of setae in these structures have been hypothesized to possibly improve pollen transport (see Hsiao & Oberprieler 2022).
 It is not known why the weevils evolved these pollen-carrying structures, except in the rare cases where the weevils directly benefit from the pollination of their hosts.
 Indeed, there are only two known cases where weevils breed on tissues that result from their direct pollination: in the genus Montella (Nunes et al. 2018) and in the genus Anchylorhynchus (de Medeiros & Vanin 2020).
 Montella weevils display active pollination behavior (carrying orchid pollinaries; Nunes et al. (2018), which is consistent with other cases of specialized pollinating seed predators such as fig-wasps (Jousselin et al. 2003) and yucca moths (Pellmyr 1997).
 For Anchylorhynchus the evidence is more ambiguous; females rub their bodies against female flowers after oviposition, but it remains to be shown whether this behavior serves to mark oviposition and avoid competition, increases the likelihood of pollen deposition, or both (de Medeiros et al. 2014).